withastro/docs/src/pages/en/guides/markdown-content.md

     }
     ```

-Now, every Markdown or MDX file will have `customProperty` in its frontmatter!
-This is available when [importing your markdown](#importing-markdown) and from [the `Astro.props.frontmatter` property in your layouts](#frontmatter-layout).
+Now, every Markdown or MDX file will have `customProperty` in its frontmatter, making it available when [importing your markdown](#importing-markdown) and from [the `Astro.props.frontmatter` property in your layouts](#frontmatter-layout).

 #### Example: calculate reading time